-2.6.4 ICC E1 and ISDN NET5
+2.6.4 ISDN NET5 Support for ICC E1

 ISDN NET5 support for the ICC E1 is provided with Generic V5.1.
 A single download supports all 16 ICC ISDN spans (with a 16xE1 I/O module).
 Each span can operate either with 28 B-channels (bearer) and a D-channel, or with 29 B-channels.
 Spans that are designated as B-channels only are not restricted to B-channel operation; the spans can be used for SS7, transmission only (no signaling), or any combination of operation.